Annuities Explained

 Imagine someone told you could put two-thirds of your wealth away and then get an income stream that grows by inflation and pays your expenses for the rest of your life.
 And you have one-third of your assets left for your aspirational wants since your costs are covered.
 An acceptable proposal?
 Possibly, but before you jump in with both feet, consider the following features that tend to accompany annuities:

-1. The Lock-up
+1. The lock-up

 Many products typically have a surrender period that is usually six-eight years.
 The surrender period is the length of time you are not permitted to withdraw money from the annuity without penalty.
 If you do, you will pay a hefty surrender charge to the insurance company issuer.
 The surrender period exists so that the issuing company can recoup the commissions paid to the broker or advisor that sold the annuity.
 Yes, that’s right -- advisors who sell annuities do so to earn a commission on each one they sell.
 The magnitude of these sales commissions generally differs from a wealth management advisory fee—for example, a typical annuity commission is around 6%.
 In contrast, an advisory fee is generally 1%-2%.